 As a studio musician, Pomeroy has played bass on more than 500 albums, including six Grammy winning recordings, with a diverse range of artists including Keith Whitley, Emmylou Harris, The Chieftains, Alan Jackson, Earl Scruggs, Sting, Elton John, Alison Krauss, and Trisha Yearwood.
 His television appearances include work with Chet Atkins, Vince Gill, Eric Johnson, Sheryl Crow, and Earl Klugh.
 A multiple Nashville Music Awards winner, his instrumental band Tone Patrol was voted “Jazz Band of the Year” in 1991 and Pomeroy was voted “Studio Musician of the Year” in 1992 and “Bassist of the Year” in 1997.

 Pomeroy has released more than a dozen projects on his label Earwave Records over the past two decades.
 These include his groundbreaking all-bass and vocal solo albums "Basses Loaded" and "Tomorrow Never Knows,” “The Taproom Tapes,” an album of live improvisations featuring 14 of Nashville’s finest players, CDs by harmonica virtuoso Paco Shipp, and bluegrass vocalist Lorianna Matera, and the jazz-grass instrumental trio “Three Ring Circle” with Rob Ickes and Andy Leftwich, whose most recent release, “Brothership,” was released in 2011.
-His latest solo CD, "Angel in the Ashes" was released on June 1, 2017 and has immediately garnered great reviews, including Music Row magazine's Robert Oermann's description of the project as 'wildly inventive" and "a fascinating listening experience!"
+His latest solo CD, "Angel in the Ashes" was released in 2017 and immediately garnered great reviews, including Music Row magazine's Robert Oermann's description of the project as 'wildly inventive" and "a fascinating listening experience!"

 In 2012, he produced “Restless,” the latest album by country duo The Sweethearts of the Rodeo, and in 2013 made a music documentary film about legendary rockabilly artist Sleepy LaBeef, which was selected for the Nashville Film Festival and is selling well around the world.
 Earwave’s latest release is the DVD "The Day The Bass Players Took Over The World", a digitally remastered re-release of the successful 1996 concert video originally released on VHS featuring Dave and the All-Bass Orchestra with special guests Victor Wooten and Friends.
 The DVD also includes five bonus cuts and a mini documentary “Building The Bass Orchestra.”
 These projects are all available online at the Earwave Music at www.davepomeroy.com/products.